jwhiting/claude-code-slash-commands/commands/session-04-execute.md

-I want to execute the plan for the current dev session.
+I want you to implement the next (or first if applicable) phase for the plan in the current dev session.

 We should have a plan.md and spec.md for the current dev session.
 Confirm that we have these files.

-Read the plan.md and spec.md files, as well as any other referenced material needed for proper, full context.
+Read the plan.md and spec.md files in full, as well as any other referenced material needed for proper, full context.
 Do not rely on summaries for critical context documents.

-If the plan is detailed and ready for implementation, execute the plan.

-Before starting, learn your whitelisted bash commands and try to use them over logically equivalent bash commands than have not been whitelisted.
-There are four possible cumulative configuration file locations for these:
-1. $HOME/.claude/settings.json
-2. $HOME/.claude/settings.local.json
-3. .claude/settings.json in the current project
-4. .claude/settings.local.json in the current project

-For example, if `rg` is whitelisted but `grep` is not, do the search with `rg`.

-Avoid changing directories unless absolutely needed.
-You forget where you are and are slowed down by commands failing due to an unexpected working directory.

 **CRITICAL RULES FOR TESTING:**
 - **NEVER DELETE OR DISABLE TESTS.** The purpose of tests is to verify that the